wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 {% include _toc.html %}

+Flask is called a "micro-framework" because, unlike Django and other analogues like Ruby on Rails, it provides only what is necessary to do core web development, leaving you to add plug-ins beyond that minimal subset.

+Flask's approach keeps your code and workflow simple, particularly on smaller projects.

+<hr />

 This is a hands-on tutorial showing how to quickly create a simple Python blog server program to process sample REST API calls from a user's browser.
 By hands-on I mean explanations are provided after you do each action.
 Actions include folder navigation and creation, virtualenv, etc.

-<hr />

 1. [Open a Terminal shell window on Mac or cmd window on Windows](/terminal/).
 0. Create a folder where you hold various projects under your user home folder.
 On a Mac: